Skip to main content

 MSLCE seeks to admit students from a variety of majors, but strong coursework and/or related experience in the creative industries is preferred.

 You will be asked about your career goals, interest in the MSLCE Program, previous professional experience, and undergraduate or other academic work.
-Please be prepared to interview in person or by web video conference, if requested.
+Please be prepared to interview virtually, if requested.

 After the admissions committee has reviewed your completed application, you will receive a letter informing you of its decision.
 You can check on the status of your supporting materials by logging into your application and reviewing the application checklist.
 You may contact the Admissions Office at 847-467-7117 or creative@northwestern.edu for interim updates.